What Happens If You Miss a Mortgage Payment?

 In Canada, most lenders will give you a 15-day grace period before your mortgage payment is considered to be missed.
 This means that your payment is not considered late until it is 15 days overdue.
 During this grace period, you typically will not be charged late fees.
 However, if you do not make your payment by 30 days after the due date, the lender will report the missed payment to the credit bureaus.

 There is no set number of missed mortgage payments before foreclosure in Canada.
-The lender will typically work with the borrower to find a solution, such as restructuring the loan or coming up with a repayment plan.
-However, if the borrower is unable to come to an agreement with the lender, the lender may begin the foreclosure process.
+The lender will typically work with the borrower to find a solution, such as restructuring the loan or devising a repayment plan.
+However, if the borrower is unable to reach an agreement with the lender, the lender may begin the foreclosure process.

-You’ll typically get notice of a late payment after 30, 60, and 90 days.
-It’s recommended to take action even before you get the first notice.
+You’ll typically receive notice of a late payment after 30, 60, and 90 days.
+It’s recommended that you take action even before you receive the first notice.

 If you’re struggling to make your mortgage payments, options are available to help you avoid missing payments and potentially facing foreclosure.
 The more proactive you are ahead of time, the better you’ll work through this awful situation.